moonbitlang/quickcheck/README.md

 (0, [0, 0])
 ```

 When `x = 0` and `arr = [0, 0]` the property does not hold.
 The `remove` function should remove all occurrences of `x` in the array, but it only removes the first one.
 In this example, as in many cases, the randomly generated test case contains junk values that have nothing to do with the test failure itself.
-When QuickCheck finds a failing test case, it tries to simplify it by applying some shrinking strategies.
+When QuickCheck finds a failing test case, it tries to simplify it by applying some **shrinking** strategies.
 In fact the failing case is much complex but the shrinking algorithm has simplified it to the minimal case and presented it to us.

 ### Traits

+Now let's move to the core of QuickCheck.
 The `quickcheck` function has the following signature:

 ```moonbit
 fn quick_check[P : Testable](P) -> Unit!Failure
 ```

 It takes a value of type that implemented `Testable` as argument and runs the test.
+This is an effectful function that may throw an failure to the MoonBit test driver when a test fails (Or give up).
+If success, it simply returns `Unit` with the sentence `Ok, passed!` printed to the console.

 ```moonbit
 type Arrow[A, P] (A) -> P
 impl[P : Testable, A : Arbitrary + Shrink + Show] Testable for Arrow[A, P]
 ```

-The `Arrow` type (wrapped function) does implement the `Testable` trait, so we can pass the property function directly to `quick_check`.
-Note that the argument type has implemented the `Arbitrary` , `Shrink` and `Show` traits.
-The `Show` is necessary for the `quick_check` function to print the **counterexample** when a test fails.
-Now we give some brief introduction to other two traits.
+The `Arrow` type (wrapped single-valued function) does implement the `Testable` trait, so we can pass the property function directly to `quick_check`.
+Note that the argument type should have implemented the `Arbitrary` , `Shrink` and `Show` traits.
+The `Show` is necessary for the `quick_check` function to print the **counterexample** when a test fails, without which the testing is considered useless.
+The other two traits play important roles in QuickCheck.
+Now we give some brief introduction to them.

 `Arbitrary` is a trait that generates random values of a type.
 It has a method `arbitrary` that takes a size and a random number generator and  then returns a random value of the type.
 ```moonbit